-Years ago when I was in graduate school, I lived in a small apartment.
-I would spend hours pouring over fall inspired home décor magazines dreaming of a big porch.
+Years ago when I was in graduate school, I lived in a very small apartment.
+I would spend hours flipping through Fall inspired home décor magazines dreaming of a big porch.

 Here are a few ways to give your Fall inspired front door decor a bit of pizzazz…

 Consider making your own Fall leaf wreath or buying one from a local store.